This article describes the necessary configuration settings of a Hypercharger from Alpitronic to connect to the be.ENERGISED backend.

 In addition, enter the "public" URL in the "BOOT.INI FILE" tab.

-As with the "private" connection, replace the "INSTANCE" value with your instance name.
-For the "public" connection, the charging station must support BASICAUTH.
-Where you can see your password for BasicAuth in be.ENERGISED can be read in the article on OCPP endpoints.
+As with the "private" connection, replace the value "INSTANCE" with your instance name.
+Do not forget to enter the port "443" in the URL (see screenshot above; URL should look like this: wss://INSTANCE.public.ocpp-broker.com:443/ocpp/cp/socket/16) For the "public" connection, the charging station must support BASICAUTH.
+You find an explanation on how to see your password for BasicAuth in be.ENERGISED in the article on OCPP endpoints.
 The password must be entered in the "WebSocketPassword" field.

 Go to "Save Configuration".